root-project/web/manual/root_macros_and_shared_libraries/index.md

 The `+` option compiles the code and generates a shared library `MyScript_C.so` (`MyScript_C.dll` on Windows).
 The `+` command rebuilds the library only if the ROOT macro or any of the files it includes are newer than the library.
-To force recompiling the library in any case, use `++`.
+To force a recompilation of the library, use `++`.

 You can also compile, build and run with arguments in a one-liner using: